djanix/base-structure/README.md

 -------------------------
 ### using grunt to:
   - compile sass files
-  - minify css
+  - minify and auto prefix css
   - jshint
-  - auto prefix css3
+  - build js package via browserify
   - watch js/css files and recompile on the fly